 Essentially, therefore, a severance agreement draws a line between the employer and employee whereby they can both walk away knowing their relationship has ended and there will be no future disputes.

-Severance agreements are often referred to as compromise agreements and in order to be enforceable the employee will need to be afforded independent legal advice so they are aware of exactly what they are signing.
+Severance agreements are often referred to as compromise agreements or settlement agreements and in order to be enforceable the employee will need to be afforded independent legal advice so they are aware of exactly what they are signing.
 It is therefore common practice for a company to provide a compromise agreement to their employee and then pay their reasonable legal expenses for the employee to go to see a solicitor who will advise on the contents of the agreement.

 A solicitor should take the employee through each clause of the agreement and explain exactly what the employer is requesting from the employee in order to receive compensation.
 The solicitor will then usually advise on whether the amount of compensation is fair in their opinion.